 What happens during CBT sessions

-If CBT is recommended, you’ll usually have a session with a therapist once a week or once every 2 weeks.
+If CBT is recommended, clients usually have a session with a therapist once a week or once every 2 weeks.

 The course of treatment usually lasts for between 6 and 20 sessions, with each session lasting 50 minutes.

-During the sessions, you’ll work with your therapist to break down your problems into their separate parts, such as your thoughts, physical feelings and actions.
+During the sessions, clients will work with their therapist to break down their problems into separate parts, such as thoughts, physical feelings and actions.

-You and your therapist will analyse these areas to work out if they’re unrealistic or unhelpful, and to determine the effect they have on each other and on you.
+The client and therapist will analyse these areas to work out if they’re unrealistic or unhelpful, and to determine the effect they have on each other and on you.

-Your therapist will then be able to help you work out how to change unhelpful thoughts and behaviours.
+The therapist will then be able to help clients work out how to change unhelpful thoughts and behaviours.

-After working out what you can change, your therapist will ask you to practise these changes in your daily life and you’ll discuss how you got on during the next session.
+After working out what clients can change, the therapist will ask you to practise these changes in the clients daily life and they’ll discuss the client’s progress during the next session.

-The eventual aim of therapy is to teach you to apply the skills you have learnt during treatment to your daily life.
+The eventual aim of therapy is to teach clients to apply the skills that they have learnt during treatment and to incorporate it into daily life.

-This should help you manage your problems and stop them having a negative impact on your life, even after your course of treatment finishes.
+This should help clients manage their problems and stop them having a negative impact on their life, even after the course of treatment has finished.